 Being part of NanoDays is easy: all you need to do is host a day or a week of activities on the theme of nanoscale science, engineering, and technology during NanoDays, the last week in March and first week in April.
-The NISE Network has developed a variety of resources to help you, including NanoDays kits and other products in our online catalog.
-Every year, over 200 NanoDays events are held across the country, including hands-on activities and demos, speaker events, theater presentations, art shows, lab tours, lectures, deliberative forums, and science cafes.
+The NISE Network has developed a variety of resources to help you, including NanoDays kits and other products on the nisenet.org website.
+Every year, over 250 NanoDays events are held across the country, including hands-on activities and demos, speaker events, theater presentations, art shows, lab tours, lectures, deliberative forums, and science cafes.
 Through NanoDays, the NISE Network reaches audiences across a diverse geographic distribution as well as people with disabilities and under-represented audiences in STEM (science, technology, engineering, and math).

 What can you do for NanoDays?

 Many NanoDays celebrations combine simple hands-on activities with events exploring current research.
 One popular activity involves visitors working together to build a giant balloon model of a carbon nanotube.
 Other NanoDays activities demonstrate different, unexpected properties of materials at the nanoscale: sand that won’t get wet even under water, water that won’t spill from a teacup, and a liquid that acts like a magnetic solid.
 Some NanoDays participants host science cafés or public forums with discussions about the risks and benefits of particular applications of nanotechnology.
 Some participating universities host public tours of their laboratories that work with nanoscale science and technology.
 For lots of ideas about what you could do for NanoDays, browse all the programs and activities on the website.

 Kits and Eligibility